 We arrived sound and safe in our Hotel Four Season Nile Plaza and reunited with our other friend (Dian) who was already in Cairo for her meetings.
 Dian still had meetings until Thursday and would only join us on Friday.

-We plan to explore Cairo ourselves using LondonCab https://www.londoncabegypt.com/ It works just like Uber but you need to have local SIM card as drivers will need to be able to call you. it takes around 20-30 minutes for London Cab to arrive so you need to time carefully.
-One advantage of using London Cab is they are very easy to distinguish because they look like the Cab in London, unlike Uber or Careem which require you to be able to read Arabic numbers so you can identify the car.
-The driver speaks english, very polite and the car is comfortable and can fit 4 people plus luggage.
-You can actually book them to pick you up at airport as well.
+We planned to explore Cairo ourselves using London Cab It worked just like Uber, but you need to have local SIM card as drivers would need to be able to call you. it took around 20-30 minutes for London Cab to arrive so you need to time carefully.
+One advantage of using London Cab was they were very easy to distinguish because they looked just like the Cab in London, unlike the ride hailing Uber or Careem which require you to be able to read Arabic numbers to identify the car.
+The driver spoke english, very polite and the car was comfortable and could fit 4 people plus luggage.
+You could actually book them to pick you up at airport as well.